WillAbides/release-train/README.md

 6. **Upload release assets**.
 Any files written to `$ASSETS_DIR` will be uploaded as release assets.
 7. **Publish the release**.
-8. **Emit output** including release version, tag, change level, etc that you use in notifications or other actions.
+8. **Emit output** including release version, tag, change level, etc.

 ## Recipes